jonckjunior/top-down-prototype/README.md

 Time Dynamics: Time slows down during upgrades for strategic decision-making.

 ## Installation
 You can clone this repo, and run on godot.
-Or use the executable `prototype.exe`